PavanRangani/docs/docs/devops/assets/assets.md

 - It is a Staging server

 ### jenkins, nexus
-- It has Jenkins, which builds microservices and deploys on server
+- It has Jenkins, which builds microservices from the source code and deploys on respective server of the environment
-- It also has nexus3, which hosts private Java libraries and NPM packages
+- It also has [nexus3](https://athena-nexus.clariusgroup.com/), which hosts private Java libraries and NPM packages (They both are built from the source code)

 ### Backup Plan
 - `athena (prod)` and `athena2 (staging)` both are being backed up via AWS Backup service on daily basis.
 See [EC2 Backup](../aws/ec2-backup.md) for detailed information.